mdn/content/files/en-us/web/api/fullscreen_api/guide/index.md

 ### Viewport scaling on mobile browsers

-Some mobile browsers while in fullscreen mode ignore viewport meta-tag settings and block user scaling; for example: a "pinch to zoom" gesture will not work on a page presented in fullscreen mode — even if, when not in fullscreen mode, the page can be scaled using pinch to zoom.
+Some mobile browsers while in fullscreen mode ignore viewport meta-tag settings and block user scaling; for example: a "pinch to zoom" gesture may not work on a page presented in fullscreen mode — even if, when not in fullscreen mode, the page can be scaled using pinch to zoom.

 ## Things your users want to know